TimeMachine1994/TributetreamWebV1/Tributecline/client_docs/currentTasks.md

 - Session management requirements

 ## Notes
-- All new components should use Svelte 5 runes for state management
+- All new components use Svelte 5 runes for state management
 - Implement proper TypeScript types for all new features
 - Follow established naming conventions
 - Maintain test coverage for new functionality

+## Recent Updates
+- Added calculator status tracking system
+- Implemented route protection based on calculator status
+- Updated login flow to handle calculator completion checks
+- Added global hooks for protected route handling